Home | Bibliography | Site Search | Site Map

 The proposition 'Things don't just vanish into thin air' is not a statement of fact, because we don't count it as evidence against the truth of the proposition if we sometimes look and don't find what we are looking for.
 Rather, the proposition states a rule that directs our investigations.
 The general rule of natural science: "Every event has a knowable natural (i.e. ultimately perceptible to the senses) explanation."

 "A cause is known by its effect."
 What does an imperceptible (ghostly) cause look like?
-Were a billiard ball to fly across the velvet table for no perceptible reason, we might speculate why.
-Collision with an ghostly billiard ball; a ghostly explosion; a ghostly door slammed shut; a ghostly gust of wind?
+Were a billiard ball to fly across the green baize for no perceptible reason, we might speculate why.
+Collision with a ghostly billiard ball; a ghostly explosion; a ghostly door slammed shut; a ghostly gust of wind?
 We may imagine countless things like this by making the visible invisible, but this gets us no farther than the visible.
 We have no idea what a ghost looks like, because it does not look like anything.

 'Are there inescapable categories of thought that limit man's concepts as man's five senses limit his percepts?'

-Is reality confined to what is conceivable?
-This rhetorical question says at least as much about natural science as does the question of whether reality is confined to what is perceptible to the senses.
+Is reality confined to what is conceivable ("The limit of the empirical is concept-formation")?
+This question says as much about natural science as does the question of whether reality is confined to what is ultimately perceptible to the senses.

 C. Do we exist and do things happen to us for supernatural reasons?
 Is there a point or meaning to our life?